 - Keywords (up to five different from those used in the title)

-- Proposed start and end dates, number and duration of meetings, as well as the estimated number of participants (Please note: Pursuits are limited to 3-4 meetings and the earliest possible start date is around December 2019)
+- Proposed start and end dates, number and duration of meetings, as well as the estimated number of participants (Please note: Pursuits are limited to 3 meetings and are expected to start in fall 2020)

 - Potential conflicts of interest with members of the SESYNC Scientific Review Committee, External Advisory Board, Leadership Team, Researchers, or Fellows